Tree Removal for Homeowners and Business Owners

 Risky tree

-Sometimes, despite your best wishes, a tree should not be kept.
-It could be the tree has sustained storm damage, or perhaps a recent insect infestation has left it vulnerable to additional injury.
+In some cases, you can’t keep a tree because it poses a hazard.
+It could be the tree has sustained storm damage.
+Or perhaps a recent insect infestation has left it vulnerable to additional injury.
 Sometimes, the location or direction of a tree’s growth makes it a threat to people or property.
-If you suspect your tree may pose a risk to yourself or the public, it’s best to contact a certified arborist for a tree risk assessment.
+Suspect your tree may pose a risk to yourself or the public?
+It’s best to contact a certified arborist for a tree risk assessment.

 For more information, read 3 tips for spotting a dangerous tree.